 A mobile food unit (MFU) is an operation where the food service establishment is readily movable; this includes mobile food trucks, trailers, and carts.
 All mobile units must have a commissary kitchen (unless they meet the exemption criteria in RCW 43.20.148), and commissary agreements need to be submitted.

 A commissary kitchen is an approved, permitted food establishment where food is stored, prepared, portioned, or packaged to be served somewhere else.
 This ensures that food safety requirements are met.
 The MFU must return to the commissary kitchen at a regular frequency, as determined during the plan review process.
 At least one of the annual routine inspections will be conducted at the commissary to demonstrate moveability of their MFU.
 Mobile operators are now required to document their presence at the commissary on a log and maintain the log for one year.
 The logs must be stored onboard the MFU for review during inspections.

 List of Currently Permitted Mobiles

 Mobile Plan Review Process

-New MFU’s will need to complete the full mobile plan review application.
+New MFU’s will need to complete the full Mobile Food Unit Plan Review Application Packet (PDF).
 There are four main steps to mobile plan review.

 1. Submit plans

 All items listed on the Food Establishment Plan Review Checklist, including the nonrefundable plan review fee, must be submitted to the Snohomish Health District.

 2. Wait for approval letter